Moini/inkscape-realscale-extension/README.md

 ## Known issue

 Scaling also moves the two items, sometimes out of the current view.
-I'll have to dig into transformation matrices to improve that, but as it is currently absolutely sufficient for my needs, you might just use Ctrl+A, then Numpad 4 to zoom out to all items in the current drawing to find the resized items.
+I haven't fixed that yet.
+As a workaround, use Numpad 4 to zoom out to all items in the current drawing to find the resized items.